apache/jackrabbit-filevault/src/site/markdown/config.md

 ## FileVault Core Bundle

 The configuration in this section affects the *FileVault Core Bundle* which is used for all client and server-side features of FileVault.
-It has a global effect (i.e. is not content packages specific)
+It has a global effect (i.e. is not content-packages specific)

 ### System Properties